 Whose got a chewer?
 Soggy sweatshirt cuffs or wrecked T shirt necklines anyone?

-Children with sensory issues often feel compelled to chew on toys, clothes, paper, basically whatever is going!
+Children with sensory sensitivities often feel compelled to chew on toys, clothes, paper, basically whatever is going!

-Many parents of children with sensory issues are concerned about the constant chewing because it tears up clothing and can cause tooth problems.
+Many parents of children with sensory sensitivities are concerned about the constant chewing because it tears up clothing and can cause tooth problems.
 So why do many autisic kids like to chew?

 Chewing is a form of “Stimming” which is short for self stimulatory behaviour.